-If your child's behavior was directly related to or caused by your child's disability and your child violated school rules, your child must be returned to the education setting from which he or she was removed, unless you and the school district agree to a change of placement as part of the change in the behavioral intervention plan or IEP.
+If your child's behavior was directly related to or caused by your child's disability and your child violated school rules, your child must be returned to the education setting from which he or she was removed, unless you and the educational agency agree to a change of placement as part of the change in the behavioral intervention plan or IEP.

-However, if the district believes that keeping your child in his or her current educational placement (according to your child's IEP) is very likely to result in injury to your child or others, the school district may call an IEP meeting to discuss this concern.
-If you and the district disagree about the change of placement, the district may ask for an expedited due process hearing - in other words, it may ask for a due process hearing that will be fast-tracked for a quicker resolution (See expedited due process on page 25).
+However, if the educational agency believes that keeping your child in his or her current educational placement (according to your child's IEP) is very likely to result in injury to your child or others, the educational agency may call an IEP meeting to discuss this concern.
+If you and the educational agency disagree about the change of placement, the educational agency may ask for an expedited due process hearing - in other words, it may ask for a due process hearing that will be fast-tracked for a quicker resolution (see expedited due process on page 25).